Priors in Bayesian Deep Learning: A Review: Priors in Variational Autoencoders

 \section{Priors in Variational Autoencoders}

-Moving on from GPs, another popular Bayesian deep learning model are variational autoencoders (VAEs) \citep{kingma2013auto, rezende2014stochastic}.
-These are Bayesian latent variable models which assume a generative process in which the observations $\vx$ are generated from unobserved latent variables $\vz$ through a likelihood $p(\vx \given \vz)$.
+Moving on from GPs, another popular class of Bayesian deep learning model is the variational autoencoder (VAE) \citep{kingma2013auto, rezende2014stochastic}.
+VAEs are Bayesian latent variable models which assume a generative process in which the observations $\vx$ are generated from unobserved latent variables $\vz$ through a likelihood $p(\vx \given \vz)$.
 In the case of VAEs, this likelihood is parameterized by a neural network which is trained on the observed data.
 Since the nonlinearity of this neural network renders exact inference on the posterior $p(\vz \given \vx)$ intractable, it is approximated with a variational approximation $q(\vz \given \vx)$, which is typically also parameterized by a neural network.
 The whole model is then trained by optimizing the evidence lower bound (ELBO)

 where $\vartheta$ are the parameters of the likelihood and inference network and $\KL(q \, \| \, p) = \E_q \left[ \log q - \log p \right]$ is the Kullback-Leibler divergence.
 In practice, evaluating this term requires taking training examples $\vx$, then computing $q_\vartheta(\vz \given \vx)$ and sampling a $\vz$, and then computing $p_\vartheta(\vx \given \vz)$ and sampling an $\vx$ again.
 This is reminiscent of an autoencoder, where $q_\vartheta$ is the encoder and $p_\vartheta$ is the decoder, hence the name of the model.